Pilot-centric design; approach to real-time, data-enhanced flight operations

 Opportunities for designing clarity and efficiency

-My approach to wireframe for a Windows app to streamline pilot operations, featuring digital flight plan integration, real-time performance data, live weather updates, and automated communication logging.
-This approach reduces paper reliance, boosts workflow efficiency, and enhances the user experience in flight operations management.
+My approach to wireframe for a Windows app to streamline pilot operations with digital flight plan integration, real-time performance data, live weather updates, and automated communication logging, to reduces paper use, improves workflow efficiency.

 Validating with Real Users